Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 - Type the following command

     ```
-    @workspace create a build pipeline for the application
+    @workspace create a build pipeline
     ```

 - GitHub Copilot Chat will suggest creating a GitHub Actions build pipeline for the application.
 It also includes a build step and a test step.